Classical Prose Movement: Tang Dynasty

 Parallel prose initiated in the Pre-Qin era, flourished during the Southern and Northern dynasties, and reached its peak in the early Tang dynasty.
 However, the excessive elaboration of its rules, vocabulary, and allusions became a hindrance to effective communication.
 Therefore, classical prose in a less restrained format became high in demand.

 Another motivation for writing style revolution was triggered by the social-political turmoil following the An Lushan Rebellion.
-Reform-minded literati-officials seek to repair and renew the empire that suffered multiple crisis including a weak central government plagued by regional warlords, corrupted bureaucrats, poverty of the commoners, and prevalent practice of Buddhism and Taoism which weakened the economy.
-They believe that the tool of revival was the knowledge and practical application of classical Confucian ideologies, with prose writing serving as the vehicle for the reformist message.
+Reform-minded literati-officials seek to repair and renew the empire that suffered multiple crises including a weak central government plagued by regional warlords, corrupt bureaucrats, poverty among the commoners, as well prevalent practice of Buddhism and Taoism, which they opposed as Confucian scholars, giving arguments from political economy in support.
+They believe that the tool of revival was the knowledge and practical application of classical Confucian ideology, with prose writing serving as the vehicle for the reformist message.

 The first distinguished stylists of the movement were Han Yu and Liu Zongyuan of the ninth-century, who were not only accomplished writers but also eminent theorists, providing the foundation of the movement.
 Han Yu and Liu Zongyuan established several principles for prose writing.
 They believed that prose writing should serve as a vehicle for expressing ideas and arguments effectively, rather than merely showcasing rhetorical skill.
 Additionally, they encouraged writers to study the classics extensively, not only the Confucian classics but also literary texts from other philosophers and authors, to enrich their content and form.
 While they valued the study of classical works, they also emphasized the importance of innovation, advising against mechanical imitation of the classics.
 Furthermore, they believed that authors should cultivate their inner selves, allowing their writings to be infused with character and emotion.

 Han Yu and Liu Zongyuan were prolific prose writers who collectively produced around 800 works spanning a wide range of genres, including political essays, letters, petitions, prefaces, biographies, eulogies, epitaphs, fables, travelogues, and novellas.
 Han Yu's prose works feature innovative vocabulary, concise and vivid expressions, sharp commentary, and compelling arguments.
 His writing is rich with emotion and personal characters, flowing like rushing rapids.
 Liu Zongyuan was best known for his landscape travelogues, in which he rediscovered natural scenery overlooked by the masses.
 Through his poetic lens, ordinary landscapes were reimagined and transformed by his expressive writing.

 After the deaths of Han Yu and Liu Zongyuan, the Classical Prose Movement experienced a decline.
 Some of their students adopted archaic language that hindered comprehension, while others neglected the importance of crafting well-structured essays.
 By the late Tang dynasty, the reformist spirit had diminished among scholars, and pianwen (parallel prose) regained prominence as the predominant literary style.

 Furthermore, the government only allowed the use of pianwen for official use, so those who want to be officials had to learn that style.